stephaniewillhide/openai-quickstart-node/README.md

-# OpenAI API Quickstart - Node.js example app
+# Friendly Invite Generator

-This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
+This uses the OpenAI API to allow users to plug in some basic information and receive a polite and friendly prompt they can send to a friend to make plans.
 It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
 Check out the tutorial or follow the instructions below to get set up.

 ## Setup